Retford: Transport

-Road
+Roads

 Retford was historically on the Great North Road.
 It is now bypassed by the A1 trunk road and the A57 which links Retford to a number of major towns and cities, with London just over two hours away.

-The East Retford bypass was built in three stages mostly along what was previously the A57.
+The East Retford bypass was built in three stages mostly along what was previously the A57, and was, announced to divert along the A57, in January 1953.
+Construction of the Five Lane Ends to Elkesley section, of 2.5 miles, started on 18 February 1957.
+The width of the road was trebled in 1957; the previous A57 had been quite a narrow road, being only 13ft wide in 1936, when the Elkesley bypass was started.

 In 1957, the West Drayton diversion opened up to the B6387 near Elkesley.
 Also near Elkesley and Gamston is the Retford Gamston Airport.
 The section from Elkesley bypass to Five Lane Ends (A614 junction) at Apleyhead Wood opened in 1958, and the third section was from Five Lane Ends to north of Checker House at Ranby (A620 junction).
 Recent investment led to a renovation of junctions at Blyth, Great Whin Covert and Markham Moor.

+Construction of the Northern Relief Road started 5 December 1975, costing £533,000, and opened on Tuesday 23 November 1976.
+Construction of the £2m Eastern Relief Road started in July 1980, with the Chairman of Nottinghamshire County Council, Stewart Pattinson.
+The northern end was at Moorgate.
+It was opened by Nottinghamshire County Council chairman, Mrs Joan Case, on Friday 19 June 1981.
+It was built by A.F.
+Budge.

+Buses

-The town is also served by a number of buses operated by Stagecoach in Bassetlaw, Stagecoach in Lincolnshire, TM Travel as well as smaller local bus operators, to destinations including Worksop, Newark, Nottingham and Doncaster.
-Retford bus station is also the terminus of the 450 National Express coach service between Victoria Coach Station in London and Retford.
+The town is served by several bus operators including Stagecoach in Bassetlaw, Stagecoach in Lincolnshire and TM Travel; route destinations include Worksop, Newark, Nottingham and Doncaster.

-The current bus station was built and opened on 30 July 2007 at a cost of £1.4 million, and was given a highly commended accolade in the infrastructure category of the UK Bus Awards 2008.
-The previous bus station on the same site was a collection of bus shelters, but also allowed vehicles to drive illegally through the bus station.
-The new bus station has new traffic controls in order to prevent this.
+The current bus station was built and opened on 30 July 2007, at a cost of £1.4 million, and was given a highly commended accolade in the infrastructure category of the UK Bus Awards 2008.
+The previous bus station, on the same site, was a collection of bus shelters, but also allowed vehicles to drive illegally through it; the new facility has new traffic controls in order to prevent this.

-Rail

-Retford is served by two railway lines, the East Coast Main Line which runs between London and Scotland, with trains taking from 1hr 20 minutes to London Kings Cross, and the Sheffield to Lincoln Line which has links to Sheffield, Lincoln, Gainsborough, Worksop, Grimsby and Cleethorpes.
-These two lines meet at Retford railway station which acts as an important interchange in the British rail network.
+Railway

+Retford railway station is at a junction of two railway lines: